dannyYassine/DYControl/README.md

 # DYControl
-# Customizable Segemented Control
+# Customizable Segmented Control
 Simply create an Array of Strings for your buttons, it will auto-generate the views accordingly.
-Then set the delegate of DYControl to know which index was selected
+Then set the delegate of DYControl to know which index was selected.

 ![](https://raw.githubusercontent.com/dannyYassine/DYControl/master/DYControl1.gif)